Teaching and Learning

 What opportunities do you offer for pupils to have their say?
 (E.g. School Council)

 There is a School Council at Werneth.
 All students can apply to be a member of the School Council.
+Students also have opportunity to apply to be a School Ambassador to allow them to work with teachers and SLT to make positive changes to school in the following pathways: Teaching & Learning, Student Support and Wider School Life.
 Form discussions are carried out regularly through Senior Students to feedback issues /queries to the School Council.
 SLT, subject teachers and form tutors can carry out pupil voice conversations where needed.

-Parents can discuss their child’s education via their child’s Parents’ Evening and Review Meetings.
+Parents can discuss their child’s education via parents’ evenings and review meetings.
 Parents can also contact the school via telephone, email and the student school planner.

 What opportunities are there for parents to get involved in the school or become school governors?